 The remaster also adds new animations during the cutscenes, but it’s very limited compared with the original version animation.
 Especially the new character portraits during the dialogues.
 It also eliminates a lot of the hotspots, which limits heavily the interaction with the environment in order to make it easier to play.
 And there are also other minor differences.

 Between both versions, I recommend the original, even if the Director’s Cut might be easier for newcomers to the graphic adventure genre.

 Well, I hope you’ve enjoyed the review and if you haven’t had the opportunity yet, come and join my new Facebook page and Twitter feed.
-Also keep an eye on my Twitch stream where I’m going to start my Halloween stream with a game that keeps you in the dark when no else is around (see you can guess it).
+Also keep an eye on my Twitch stream page where I’m going to start my Halloween stream with a game that keeps you in the dark when no else is around (see if you can guess it).
 In the meanwhile, keep on playing.